-Heritage Lottery Fund success for The Friends of St Peter’s Church, Preston Park
+Heritage Lottery Fund success for St Peter’s Church, Preston Park

 The Friends of St Peter’s Church, Preston Park in Brighton, have been successful in winning a grant from the Heritage Lottery Fund of £64,000 to restore and conserve the Edwardian stencilling in the chancel of the historically significant 13th century church.